ernestoagc/ueat-api/README.md

 # UEAT API

 #### **1. Image docker**
-I build the image docker: -t ernestoagc/ueat-api:0.3 .
+I build the image docker: docker build -t ernestoagc/ueat-api:0.3 .

 also you can download these version on docker pull ernestoagc/ueat-api:0.3